 17.1 The Seller shall not assign or sub-contract this Contract without the consent of the Buyer in Writing

-17.2 Where the Seller has sub-contracted all or part of the contract it will:-
+17.2 Where the Seller has sub-contracted all or part of the Contract with the consent of the Buyer in Writing it will:-

-17.2.2 ensure that it contracts with the sub-contractor on terms which are not less favourable to the Buyer than the terms of this contract
+17.2.2 ensure that it contracts with the sub-contractor on terms which are not less favourable to the Buyer than the terms of this Contract; and

 17.4 The Buyer may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.

-18.1 The Buyer shall not be liable to the Seller or be deemed to be in breach of the Contract by reason of any delay in performing or any failure to perform any of the Buyer's obligations in relation to the Contract if the delay or failure was due to any cause beyond the Buyer's reasonable control including, without limitation, Act of God, explosion, flood, tempest, fire or accident; war or threat of war, sabotage, insurrection, civil disturbance or requisition; acts, restrictions, regulations, bye-laws, prohibitions or measures of any kind on the part of any governmental, parliamentary or local authority; import or export regulations or embargoes; strikes, lock-outs or other industrial actions or trade disputes (other than those involving employees of the Buyer), difficulties in obtaining materials, labour, fuel, parts or machinery; power failure or breakdown in machinery
+18.1 The Buyer shall not be liable to the Seller or be deemed to be in breach of the Contract by reason of any delay in performing or any failure to perform any of the Buyer's obligations in relation to the Contract if the delay or failure was due to any cause beyond the Buyer's reasonable control including, without limitation, Act of God, explosion, flood, tempest, fire or accident, epidemic or pandemic, war or threat of war, sabotage, insurrection, civil disturbance or requisition; acts, restrictions, regulations, bye-laws, prohibitions or measures of any kind on the part of any governmental, parliamentary or local authority, import or export regulations or embargoes, strikes, lock-outs or other industrial actions or trade disputes (other than those involving employees of the Buyer), difficulties in obtaining materials, labour, fuel, parts or machinery, power failure or breakdown in machinery.

-19.1 Without limiting its other rights or remedies, the Customer may terminate the Contract with immediate effect by giving written notice to the Supplier if:-
+19.1 Without limiting its other rights or remedies, the Customer may terminate the Contract with immediate effect by giving written notice to the Seller if:-

 19.1.1 if the Seller shall commit any breach of this or any other contract with the Buyer including (without limitation) any failure to make any payments on the due dates;